Brazil announces financial package to avoid truckers’ strike

 Bolsonaro ran on a platform championing the freedom of the market and criticizing his predecessors from Brazil’s Workers’ Party for their “incompetence.”

-His decision to cancel the announced price hike received uncommon support from impeached President Dilma Rousseff of the Workers’ Party who Tweeted Sunday that “The management of the largest Brazilian public company cannot be subjected to the short-term logic of financial speculation.”
+His decision to cancel the announced price hike received uncommon support from impeached President Dilma Rousseff of the Workers’ Party who Tweeted Sunday that “the management of the largest Brazilian public company cannot be subjected to the short-term logic of financial speculation.”

-Mauricio Santoro, a political scientist at the State University of Rio de Janeiro, told the Associated Press Tuesday that the decision by Bolsonaro to intervene on behalf of the truckers has left investors worried.
+Mauricio Santoro, a political scientist at the State University of Rio de Janeiro, told the Associated Press the decision by Bolsonaro to intervene on behalf of the truckers has left investors worried.

 “From an economic perspective, the Dilma government should have been an example of what to avoid, but it is very impressive that Bolsonaro hasn’t learned from her errors,” he said.

-The cost of fuel has been something that has long been contentious for truckers since the decision was made to peg its price to the international market.
-In the previous two governments, the administration had dictated the price of oil in order to control inflation.
+The cost of fuel has long been contentious for truckers since the decision was made to peg its price to the international market.
+In the previous two governments, officials dictated the price of oil in order to control inflation.
 This strategy resulted in massive expenditures by the state.
-Following the economic recession, the ability of the government to subsidize the losses was no longer viable, and when the government floated the commodity with the international market it led to a disastrous combination of inflation during a recession.
+Following the economic recession, the ability of the government to subsidize the losses was no longer viable, and when the government floated the commodity in the international market it led to a disastrous combination of inflation amid a recession.

 A truckers’ strike last year caused a national crisis that had an estimated economic impact of $7.7 billion and led to shortages of food, medicine and petrol.
 Nearly 70% of all goods are transported via highway.
 The truckers blocked roads and refused to work until their demands for a reduction in the price of oil were answered.